 When I tried it both the revenue protection guys and the cafe staff offered to look after my bike at Kirkgate while I had a coffee – top service!

-xx:11 Cleethorpes Trans-Pennine Express.
-Generally very busy 3-Car trains, 2 bikes per train, you must reserve up to 10 minutes in advance.
+xx:11 Cleethorpes via Doncaster Trans-Pennine Express.
+Generally very busy 6-Car trains, 4 bikes per train, you must reserve up to 10 minutes in advance.
 The bike spaces are in the centre of each unit – look for the flexible space next to the disabled toilet, there should be a bike symbol by the door as well.

 xx:21 Cross-Country Train via Leeds, destinations vary but they all serve York & Newcastle.
 Generally very busy.
 On Voyager trains 3 Bike spaces, 1 first come first served, 2 reservable, (generally not enforced) in the second coach from the end in the second class section.
 You need to be able to lift your bike and hang it on a hook.
-Some services are operated by the older HST’s, these trains have a guard’s compartment in the end of the coach next to the power unit in 2nd class with room for at least 4 bikes (although it is not clear how many you can reserve – could anyone with experience of this please leave a comment?
+Some services are operated by the older HST’s, these trains have a guard’s compartment in the end of the coach next to the power unit in 2nd class with room for at least 4 bikes.
+Also many Voyager services are now doubled up, so room for 6 bikes.

 xx:35 Huddersfield via Barnsley.
-Northern stopping train, 2 Bikes per train non-reservable but can be flexible at off-peak times Note that it can be just as quick and more comfortable to take a Northern express to Wakefield Kirkgate and change.
+Northern stopping train, 2 Bikes per train non-reservable but can be flexible at off-peak times Note that it can be just as quick to take a Northern express to Wakefield Kirkgate and change.

 xx:57 Scarborough via Bridlington & Hull.
-Northern semi-fast train, 2 Bikes per train non-reservable but can be flexible at off-peak times. also calls at Beverley and Bempton for the fabulous RSPB reserve on the cliffs – a Puffin nesting place.
+Northern semi-fast train, usually operated by spacious 3-car Class 170 units.
+2 Bikes per train non-reservable but can be flexible at off-peak times. also calls at Beverley and Bempton for the fabulous RSPB reserve on the cliffs – a Puffin nesting place.
 Note this service can get very full of bikes from Bridlington because of the large number of cyclists completing the Way of the Roses.
-As of the May 19 timetable changes this is usually operated by 3-car Class 170 units.

 Bike space on a Northern Class 170